-Pfizer, the world’s biggest drugmaker, is divesting the animal health unit, with $4.18 billion in revenue (PFE) last year, as part of Read’s plan to focus the New York-based company on developing new drugs.
+Pfizer, the world’s biggest drugmaker, is divesting the animal health unit, with $4.18 billion in revenue (PFE:US) last year, as part of Read’s plan to focus the New York-based company on developing new drugs.
 On April 23, the company announced an agreement to sell its infant nutrition business to Vevey, Switzerland-based Nestle SA (NESN) for $11.9 billion.

 A public offering of as much as 20 percent of the value of the animal health business would let Pfizer take cash from the unit without triggering a large tax penalty, said Erik Gordon, a business professor at the University of Michigan in Ann Arbor.
 The company could then exchange Pfizer stock for shares in the new animal health company.